dart-backend/angel/README.md

 [![License](https://img.shields.io/github/license/dukefirehawk/angel)](https://github.com/dukefirehawk/angel/LICENSE)
 [![melos](https://img.shields.io/badge/maintained%20with-melos-f700ff.svg?style=flat-square)](https://github.com/invertase/melos)

-**A polished, production-ready backend framework in Dart with NNBD support.**
+**A polished, production-ready backend framework in Dart.**

 -----

 ## About

-Angel3 is a fork of archived Angel framework to support Dart SDK 2.12.x or later.
+Angel3 started life as a fork of the archived `Angel framework` to support null-safety in Dart SDK 2.12.x and beyond.
 It is a full-stack Web framework in Dart that aims to streamline development by providing many common features out-of-the-box in a consistent manner.
 One of the main goal is to enable developers to build both frontend and backend in the same language, Dart.
 Angel3 framework is designed as a collection of plugins that enable developers to pick and choose the parts needed for their projects.
 A series of starter templates are also provided for quick start and trial run with Angel3 framework.
-Visit our [website](<https://angel3-framework.web.app/>) to learn more.
+Visit our [website](<https://angel3-framework.web.app/>) for more details.

 The available features in Angel3 includes:

+* Basic and OAuth2 Authentication
+* ORM for PostgreSQL and MySQL
+* MongoDB
+* GraphQL
+* Proxy and Cache
 * Static File Handling
-* Basic Authentication
-* PostgreSQL ORM
-* GraphQL
+* Server Side Rendering
-* And much more...
+* Websocket

 See all the available [`packages`](https://angel3-docs.dukefirehawk.com/packages) for more information.

 ## Important Notes

-The core Angel Framework migration to Angel3 Framework has completed and published under `angel3_` prefix on pub.dev.
-The migrated packages have passed all the test cases.
-The development work will now move onto the next phase which is to refactor and to improve on the features for better development and deployment experience.
+The development work are currently focused on:

+* Keeping the packages with `angel3_` prefix in sync with Dart SDK releases
+  * Remove and replace deprecated classes and methods while keeping backward compatible
+  * Refactor the code to use new language features
+* Fix and resolve reported issues
+* Performance tunning
+* Improve on existing features, unit test, user guide and examples
+* Add new features

 The status of the code base is as follows: